Rafaelmdcarneiro/snakeos-rs/README.md

 This is the game snake, bootable on a x86_64 CPU, written completely in rust.
 Its foundation is following the very interesting [Writing an OS in Rust](https://os.phil-opp.com/) blog which I would recommend everybody who is interested in this kind of stuff.

-But it's not just snake.
-Thanks to @MoZhonghua its now possible to add different games to the OS and to play them.
-So apart from snake you can also enjoy a round of 2048.

 ![screenshot](./screenshots/screenshot.png)

 ## Features